 Those leaves that grow wild in many hedgerows and forests are not only tasty but also refreshing and very useful.
 Blackberry leaves have traditionally been used medicinally to treat diarrhea when infused into a tea.

 Infuse 1 teaspoon dried leaves (or 3 teaspoons fresh) with 1 cup boiling water.
-Let steep 5-10 minutes or to taste.
+Let steep for 5-10 minutes or to taste.
 If drinking to treat diarrhea drink one cup every hour until symptoms subside.

 The flowers can be dried for winter use by simply hanging until crispy and stored in an airtight jar.

 This could work for most any citrus peel but oranges tend to be sweeter and more palatable than lemons or limes to many folks.
-The peels are loaded with vitamin C and pectin. <a href=”http://aem.asm.org/content/66/4/1321.full” target=”_blank”> Pectin is a source of dietary fiber and can be very helpful in feeding the beneficial bacteria in our guts</a>.
-Because of the high-level of vitamin C the peels can also help shorten the length of colds.
+The peels are loaded with vitamin C and pectin.
+Pectin is a source of dietary fibre and can be very helpful in feeding the beneficial bacteria in our guts.
+Because of the high level of vitamin C, the peels can also help shorten the length of colds.

-The peels can be dehydrated by placing in a dehydrator until crispy and stored in an airtight container.
+The peels can be dehydrated by placing them in a dehydrator until crispy and stored in an airtight container.

 Infuse 1 teaspoon dried leaves (or 3 teaspoons fresh) with 1 cup boiling water.
-Let steep 5-10 minutes or to taste.
+Let steep for 5-10 minutes or to taste.

 Infuse 1 teaspoon dried leaves (or 3 teaspoons fresh) with 1 cup boiling water.
 Let steep for 5 minutes before straining.
-For an extra delightful summer time drink, crush a fresh berry or two in the bottom of a glass, add ice, and pour the tea over all.
+For an extra delightful summertime drink, crush a fresh berry or two in the bottom of a glass, add ice, and pour the tea overall.